sol1-ansible-roles/sol1-guacamole-client/README.md

 If you use the sol1-guacamole-mysql role (almost certainly need to!), that role will create a default user for this application of **guacadmin:guacadmin**, so immediately login and change the password for this account and store it in your favourite break-glass password manager.
 You may need this in case your other authentication methods don't work first time.

+IMPORTANT: This role makes the guacamole war file the ROOT of your tomcat installation, meaning you can use / instead of /guacamole to access it for tomcat.
+This is to primarily make saml_strict mode work with guacamole 1.4, as per this mailing list post: https://www.mail-archive.com/user@guacamole.apache.org/msg09795.html.
+Please keep that in mind if you want to run other applications on the same Tomcat instance.
+It really isn't recommended you do that anyway - this tomcat should be just for the Guacamole client.

 Requirements
 ------------